danawoodman/Google-Sketchup-Cutlister-Plugin/README.markdown

 # README for Cutlister

-[Cutlister][] is a Google SketchUp Plugin that automates the creating of cut lists for your project.
-This plugin also exports layouts for your sheet and part goods, allowing you to visualize exactly how much material you will need and how to cut it out, thus saving you material on your next project.
+[Cutlister][] is a Google SketchUp Plugin that automates the creating of cut lists for your woodworking project.
+A cut list is a table of parts used to make up a piece of cabinetry or furniture (such as a door, wall end, back or finished end).

+This plugin also exports layouts for your sheet and part goods, allowing you to visualize exactly how much material you will need and how to cut it out, thus saving you material on your next project (*Layouts are currently not implemented!*).

 This plugin is specifically designed for cabinet makers and woodworkers, but could also apply to other industries and applications.